What is a Good 5K Time for a Beginner

 Before diving into times, let’s break down the distance of a 5K

-The “K” in 5K stands for kilometer.
+In case you’re wondering, the ‘K’ in 5K is short for kilometer.
 One kilometer is a little more than a half-mile, or 0.621 miles.

 It would take around 22.5 laps around an outdoor track to complete a 5-kilometer race.